bhu1deo/Data-Analytics-Projects/Tableau_Projects/ReadMe.md

 - In the Home Office segment: Particular months of the year consistently fared worse than with respect to the number of orders (Less than Average Orders).

 **Dateset-2:**
+This is a classic case of a relational database.
+We have 3 tables: matches, deliveries and players.
+Matches Table: It offers a cursory glance or a match summary for every match played.
+Match-ID is the primary key.
+Teams battling out, match venue, toss-winner, POTM, umpires, match-winning team, toss-winner are the columns available.
+It is analogous to a lookup table.
+Deliveries Table: Ball by ball statistics of every match played in an IPL season.
+The happenings on every ball are delineated as well.
+Runs scored (breakup by batsman runs, extra runs, etc.), wickets fell, mode of dismissal, batsman facing and bowler delivering a particular ball.
+Analogous to a fact table.
+Players Table: Every player's trait (type of batting hand, nature of bowling) is outlined in this sheet.
+This sheet is also analogous to a lookup table.

+Relationships: The matches and the deliveries tables could be related upon the Match ID column.
+The deliveries and the players tables could be related based upon batsman (or bowler) name and player name.
+Quite powerful statistics could be worked out based upon these relationships.

 IPL 2017 Data: Before joining on any text based fields : be sure to trim the fields of any trailing and leading spaces.
 Establish proper relationships in the dataset.
 Check Datatype of Identified columns.
 Filter to 2017 matches using Data source filters.